-Windows should be regularly maintained so that they function properly, for example repainting or oiling hinges.
-Indications that a window might need attention include flaking paint, cracking, warping and distortion, staining or rusting, and difficulty opening and closing.
+Windows should be regularly maintained so that they function properly, for example repainting or oiling hinges and pulley systems.
+Indications that a timber window might need attention include flaking paint, cracking, staining, rot, warping and distortion, and difficulty opening and closing.